mulle-c/mulle-container/README.md

 [`mulle_pointerset`](dox/API_POINTERSET.md)                  | A binary searching set of void pointers, based on pointer equality.
 Useful for very small sets.

-Datastructure names prefixed with an underscore, e.g. "mulle__set", indicate that they are incomplete.
+Data structure names prefixed with an underscore, e.g. "mulle__set", indicate that they are incomplete.
 You need to provide additional parameters like an "allocator" for operations.
-Otherwise the datastructure is self-contained.
+Otherwise the data structure is self-contained.

 ### Platforms and Compilers